singhJasvinder101/leetpush/README.md

 npm run zip
 ```

-This creates a production-ready build in the `dist/` folder and a zip file for Chrome submission.
+1st command creates a production-ready build in the `dist/` (distribution) folder and 2nd command will create a zip file.

 ## Architecture